 Greenland Ice Sheet dynamic response to the inland expansion of a hydrologically active ice-sheet bed.

 This project combines on-ice geodetic and radar observations with geophysical inverse and forward modeling techniques to investigate stress transmission between neighboring supraglacial lakes and moulins on the western margin of the Greenland Ice Sheet.
 Field observations of ice-sheet surface and englacial deformation will be collected over a 16-month period from May 2022 through August 2023.
 Collaborators include Drs.
-Meredith Nettles and Jonathan Kingslake (Columbia University).
+Meredith Nettles, Jonathan Kingslake, and Stacy Larochelle (Columbia University) and Marianne Okal (UNAVCO, Inc.).

 Antarctic ice-shelf instability caused by active surface meltwater production, movement, ponding, and hydro-fracture.